Services · Pack 02

 Either party can appeal an adjudicator's determination to a tribunal within 21 days.
 Tribunal advocacy is included in the €2,000 fee.
 Tribunal determinations can be further appealed to the High Court on a point of law only — that's litigation territory, our partner solicitor handles.

 The RTB Acceleration Pack does not promise a fast outcome.
 It promises a correctly-run outcome.
 The RTB queue is what it is — at peak in 2024, average time from application to determination was over 6 months for adjudications and 14+ months for tribunals.
 We can prevent procedural delays.
 We can't shorten the RTB's own timeline.
+And the 2026 Act narrows what's possible at the front end: a large landlord on a post-March-2026 TMD without a tenant breach has no route through this pack at all, and we'll tell you that on the consult call rather than take the engagement.

 Free 15-minute consult.
 We'll tell you which pack fits — or that none of them does.